CodeReadingClubs/Resources/agenda-master.md

-# Code Reading Club agenda
+# Code Reading Club example agenda

 ## Reflection (5 mins)
 - Note a time the past 2 weeks when you used one of the techniques from the club in your work